23 Courses

 Technical Needs: Computer access with working microphone, speakers and web camera are required for the online workshop session.

-Workshop Materials: After the registration deadline, you will be mailed physical U-First!® workshop materials to the shipping address provided during registration.
-Please note that these materials are required in order to participate in the workshop.
-We are unable to ship internationally.
+Workshop Materials: After the registration deadline, you will be mailed physical U-First!® workshop materials to the shipping address provided in the Shipping Address Information survey in the course.
+Please complete this right away to ensure your materials arrive on time.
+These materials are required to in the full day workshop.

 Increase your skills in caring for people with dementia by completing the Alzheimer Society of Ontario’s three-week U-First!®️ for Health Care Providers 3-week eLearning course.